lightning/bolts/05-onchain.md

 standard size limit because of the 483 HTLC-per-party limit (see [BOLT #2](02-peer-protocol.md#the-open_channel-message)).

-Note: if `option_anchor_outputs` applies, the cheating node can pin spends of its HTLC-timeout/HTLC-success outputs thanks to SIGHASH_SINGLE malleability.
+Note: if `option_anchors` applies, the cheating node can pin spends of its HTLC-timeout/HTLC-success outputs thanks to SIGHASH_SINGLE malleability.
 Using a single penalty transaction for all revoked outputs is thus unsafe as it could be blocked to propagate long enough for the _local node's `to_local` output_ 's